-WMO (April 2011)
+WMO (October 2011)

 WMO stresses that the same services are allocated in the 7750-7850 MHz and 7850-7900 MHz bands hence justifying similar sharing conditions with the METSAT service.
-WMO supports the METSAT allocation extension in the 7850-7900 MHz under the same regulatory conditions as in the 7750-7850 MHz band.
+WMO supports the METSAT allocation extension in the 7850-7900 MHz under the same regulatory conditions as in the 7750-7850 MHz band as described in the only Method in the CPM Report.

-WMO supports the content of the CPM-Text and the only one method that is proposed to satisfy this agenda item, namely the inclusion of the allocation to the METSAT service in the band 7850-7900 MHz under the same regulatory conditions as in the 7750-7850 MHz band.

 Regional organisations